MaanitMalhan/FROST-Vision-Bot/README.md

 5. Make sure to add labels found in the ``labels`` section of ``Basic Configuration``.

-6. For creating a new task, you should add your wanted label names, upload your video or zip foldler in ``select files``, and try and set immage quality at aroun **70**, segmenting at a reasonable framerate, and hitting submit.
+6. For creating a new task, you should add your wanted label names, upload your video or zip foldler in ``select files``, and try and set immage quality at aroun **70**, segmenting at a reasonable framerate, and hitting ``submit``.

 7. Within your ``Jobs``, you can open and choose ``interpolation mode``.
 This will alow  you to draw some starting bounding boxes.
 You'll be able to fix any of them if they may be incorrect.
+- ***Please note that this semi-automatic labeling software, so try and keep framing at a decent pace.
+You can then watch after and make adjustments as you go after you went over first over your interpolated frames.***

 8. Export the dataset once finished with the formats stated in the introduction above.
 (Any that are compatable with TensorRT.
-Again I'd say use ``YOLO``).
+Again I'd say use ``YOLO 1.1``).

 ## Overview For Web Test: